paulscherrerinstitute/snapshot/Readme.md

   as `param_name` for display and filetering purposes."

+## Format of machine parameter filter expression

+Unlike other filters, the machine parameter filter requires a specific syntax to allow both exact and in-range comparisons of parameter values.
+The expression consists of space-separated statements, e.g.

+    second_param(value) first_param(low_value, high_value) ...

+The above expression will match files where:

+  - the value of `second_param` is exactly `value`
+  - and the value of `first_param` is between `low_value` and `high_value`.

+Each value can be

+  - an integer, which must not begin with 0;
+  - a float, with period as the decimal separator, must not begin with 0 or end with a period (i.e. write `1.0`, not `1.`);
+  - a string, which must be enclosed in double quotes and may contain backslash escape sequences.

+Strings can be compared against numbers (and vice versa), and can be used for in-rage checks, but the comparison will be lexicographic, not numeric.

+Each parameter may only appear once.
+If the expression is invalid, it is shown in red, and no filtering is applied to files.

 ## Format of saved files
 When PVs values are saved using a GUI, they are stored in file where first line starts with `#` and is followed by meta data (json formating).
 This is followed